bcgov/ppr-deprecated/proto/README.md

 Replace the common component header with a proto header.
 Copy the code from common.
 Replace the login button with a new button that goes to a proto login page.

-When the user is "logged into the prototype" change this button to go to a proto logout page.
+When the user is "logged into the prototype" change this login button to clear the current user and go to Home.

-User accounts, may if time permits, reflect different roles that uses may have.
+User accounts, partially, reflect different roles that uses may have.
 E.g. staff, etc.

 ## Login Page